Apache Iceberg Cost Optimization in 2026

 Cost Optimization

 Small files, snapshot bloat, orphan data, and over-provisioned compute silently inflate your cloud bill.
-LakeOps eliminates waste autonomously — faster queries mean less CPU per read, and that saves money on every single query your lake runs.
+LakeOps eliminates each source of waste autonomously — so every query scans less data, costs less CPU, and your lake stays optimized without pipeline changes.

 Benchmarks from production-grade tables across multiple engines and cloud providers.